 In any organization, there is always a structure of how each member relates to the other.
 Business leaders are well aware of standard organizational structures but are still at risk of mismanaging a company.
 This is where the importance of corporate management comes in.
-Knowing the structure is one thing; effectively managing it is a whole other story.
+Knowing the structure of a corporate is one thing; effectively managing it is a whole other story.

 Corporate Management structure is important to the survival of any organization.
 Without it, there would be no company at all.
 However, having a structure is not enough.
 Leaders must also ensure that it is organized, effective, and easily understandable by all the stakeholders.
-Most people would call this hierarchy of power and in sense, it is both true and a myth.

 Business Roles in a Corporate Office